 Office of Adult Learner Services -- BIDDY A. BROOKS, Director

 Operations -- J. RANDALL GEERING, Director

 Science, School of -- MARTIN G. KOCIOLEK, Interim Director

-Student Affairs -- KENNETH P. MILLER, Senior Director of Student Affairs
+Student Affairs -- KENNETH P. MILLER, Senior Director of Campus Planning and Student Affairs

 SAM AND IRENE BLACK SCHOOL OF BUSINESS 1